 This course introduces students with case studies to various practical travel demand modelling and project appraisal techniques developed for and employed in the transportation sector.
-The first section covers demand modeling to study travel behaviour and discusses the role and limitations of model application in the transport planning process.
-The basic concepts, structures and assumptions of traffic generation, distribution, modal split and traffic assignment modelling are discussed.
-The second section covers appraisal principles, methods and procedure of transport projects.
-Cost-benefit analysis will be discussed when actual transport projects are assessed with focus on financial aspect.
-The emphasis of the course is on the application of the techniques in real cases from Hong Kong and the world.
-The course will enable students to understand the theories and techniques and do some exercises either individually or in a group in the subjects.
+The first part of the course covers various techniques used to model travel behaviour and discusses the role and limitations of model application in the transport planning process.
+The basic concepts, structures and assumptions of transport modelling including traffic generation, distribution, modal split and traffic assignment, are introduced and illustrated using local examples.
+The application of transport models in traffic impact assessment will be discussed.
+The second part covers appraisal principles, methods and procedure of transport projects.
+Financial analysis, cost-benefit analysis and sensitivity analysis will be discussed with reference to assessments of actual transport projects.
+The emphasis of the course is on the application of the techniques and methods commonly used in transport planning and project appraisal.
+The course will enable students to understand the theories and techniques in demand modelling and project appraisal, and apply them to practical exercises in transport planning and project development.